ovh/docs/pages/manage_and_operate/kms/kms-usage/guide.en-gb.md

 ### Creating an encryption key via API

-Key creation can be perform either through the [OVHcloud API](https://eu.api.ovh.com/console/?section=%2Fokms&branch=v2) either on the specific OVHcloud KMS API.
-There is no difference on the result from the creation methode
+Key creation can be performed either through the [OVHcloud API](https://eu.api.ovh.com/console/?section=%2Fokms&branch=v2) or on the specific OVHcloud KMS API.
+There is no difference on the result from the creation method.

-On the case of the specific OVHcloud KMS API, you can create a key using the following API:
+In the case of the specific OVHcloud KMS API, you can create a key using the following API:

 |**Method**|**Path**|**Description**|
 | :-: | :-: | :-: |